DEADLINE 10 OVERVIEW

 Built with your creativity in mind, Deadline’s User Interface has evolved in response to extensive feedback from artists.
 The flexible and intuitive interface provides a unified experience to artists and administrators across all platforms.

-For job submission, Deadline offers integrated submission scripts for 3ds Max, After Effects, AutoCAD, Blender, Cinema 4D, Clarisse iFX, Composite, Fusion, Generation, Guerilla, Harmony, Hiero, Houdini, Lightwave, Maya, Messiah, Microstation, Mocha Pro, modo, Nuke, RealFlow, Rhino, SketchUp 3D, Softimage, and Vue, providing a comfortable native environment for cross-application tasks.
+For job submission, Deadline offers integrated submission scripts for 3ds Max, After Effects, AutoCAD, Blender, Cinema 4D, Clarisse iFX, Composite, Fusion, Generation, Guerilla, Harmony, Hiero, Houdini, KeyShot, Lightwave, Maya, Messiah, Microstation, Mocha Pro, modo, Nuke, RealFlow, Rhino, SketchUp 3D, Softimage, and Vue, providing a comfortable native environment for cross-application tasks.

 Deadline supports over 80 different rendering packages out of the box across various industries, including Media and Entertainment, Broadcasting, Commercial, AEC (Architecture, Engineering, and Construction), and more!
 See the Supported Software page in the Deadline documentation for more information.

 FLEXIBLE LICENSING OPTIONS

-Deadline continues to support the traditional Floating license model, and adds support for a new Usage Based licensing model (UBL) in Deadline 8.
-These licensing models are not exclusive of each other, which means that they can be used separately or together, across local, remote, or cloud-based render nodes.
+Deadline supports traditional Floating licensing and Usage Based Licensing.
+These licensing models are not exclusive of each other, and can be used separately or together, across local, remote, or cloud-based render nodes.
+Deadline also supports dynamically switching to Usage Based Licensing if no floating licenses are available.

-The UBL model allows you to pre-pay for on-demand render time by the hour by visiting the Thinkbox Marketplace.
-After purchasing render time, the render nodes will consume this render time on a per-minute basis, and they will ONLY do so while they are rendering jobs (they will not consume this render time when they are idle or offline).
-So if you purchased 24 hours of render time, you could render with 1 render node for a day, 2 render nodes for half a day, 12 render nodes for 2 hours, etc.
+Usage Based Licensing allows you to pre-pay for on-demand render time by the hour by visiting the Thinkbox Marketplace.
+The Deadline render nodes consume this render time on a per-minute basis, and they will ONLY do so while they are rendering jobs (they will not consume this render time when they are idle or offline).
+So if you purchased 24 hours of render time, you could render with 1 render node for a day, 2 render nodes for half a day, 12 render nodes for 2 hours, etc. Deadline also supports Usage Based Licensing for select 3rd party products, which can be purchased from the Thinkbox Marketplace.

 Customizable and Scriptable